mat3u/mat3u.github.io/_posts/2018-03-21-HATEOAS-Where-my-application-is.md

 ## It is widely implemented in every web framework, right?

 Well, there is no standard implementation for ASP.NET Core and for ASP.NET WebAPI 2 - maybe there are some libraries I don’t know.
-Django and couple of Node.js web frameworks supports those headers by libraries, Spring has support for the “standardier” headers (`X-Forwarded-*` except `BasePath`).
+Django and couple of Node.js web frameworks support those headers by libraries, Spring has support for the “standardier” headers (`X-Forwarded-*` except `BasePath`).

-This is why I’ve written my own piece of code to do the job:
+Therefore, I’ve written my own piece of code to do the job:

 ```csharp
 public class ForwardedHandler : DelegatingHandler